Decentraland-org/decentraland/README.md

 ---

 <p align="center">
-Made with ❤️ for the Decentraland Community | Bringing the Metaverse Offline
+Made with ❤️ for the Decentraland Community
 </p>